 5. Defeat Your Mental Blocks

 Simply defined, mental blocks are uncontrollable suppression that can make it hard for you to complete a train of thought.
-Over time, experiencing mental block can become the reason why you’ll be challenged to grasp new ideas and learn new skills.
+Over time, experiencing mental blocks can become the reason why you’ll be challenged to grasp new ideas and learn new skills.
 Mental block can also become a problem when you’re about to take the SAT, especially if you don’t work well under pressure.

 For you to maximize your SAT prep course, and ensure that you can earn good scores from the material, defeat your mental blocks by warding off stress and fear.
 Consider all of the practice tests as your learning opportunity and don’t get tired of improving.
-Having a positive outlook is one of the first steps towards earning a good score on your SAT.
+Having a positive outlook is one of the first steps toward earning a good score on your SAT.

 Your Effort Counts A Lot

 Aside from finding the best SAT prep course for your needs and budget, it’s also important that you exert a lot of time and effort in utilizing this resource.
-Regardless of how thorough your SAT prep course is, if you’re not exerting yourself to study it, buying the material will be useless.
+Regardless of how thorough your SAT prep course is if you’re not exerting yourself to study it, buying the material will be useless.
 After determining the schedule of your upcoming SAT, change your daily routine so you’ll have more time to study with your SAT prep courses.
 The earlier you prepare for the test, the better results you’ll get from your efforts!